 The application of IHTA84/S142 to partnerships is not straightforward.
 The following aspects have caused concern

-- the relationships between partners are essentially contractual, that is fundamentally different from say, joint property, which the main class of property falling within the ‘or otherwise’ provision in IHTA84/S142
+- the relationships between partners are essentially contractual.
+That is fundamentally different from say, joint property, which is the main class of property falling within the ‘or otherwise’ provision in IHTA84/S142

 - the taxpayers have sought to use IHTA84/S142 to re-jig that contractual relationship, even back to a date preceding the relevant death, and